Downtown YMCA

-The Downtown YMCA is a historic YMCA building in Downtown Columbus, Ohio.
-It is the largest YMCA resident facility in the United States.
+The Downtown YMCA is a historic former YMCA building in Downtown Columbus, Ohio.
+It was the largest YMCA resident facility in the United States.
 It was listed on the National Register of Historic Places in 1993.
-The seven-story building was designed in the Jacobethan Revival and Late Gothic Revival styles by Walter F. Shattuck.
+The seven-story building was designed in the Jacobethan Revival and Late Gothic Revival styles by Chicago architecture firm Shattuck & Layer.

+Design

+The Downtown YMCA was designed by Shattuck & Layer, Chicago architects who designed many YMCA buildings across the United States and abroad.
+The firm designed the Columbus building in the Jacobethan Revival style, with complex brickwork, cut-stone details, three-part rectangular windows, and roofline battlements.
+It also makes use of several Late Gothic Revival elements including pointed arches and buttressing.
+The exterior makes use of dark red brick and light-colored cut limestone, adding contrast and depth to the facade.

+The massive seven-story building has a steel frame and a concrete foundation.
+Its exterior is faced with Flemish-bond brick and limestone ornamentation.